Fruit Bearing Climbing Plants: Why Raspberries?

 Q: How much sunlight do raspberry plants need?

-A: Raspberry plants require at least six hours of direct sunlight daily, but they can benefit from some afternoon shade during hot summer months.
+A: Raspberry plants require at least six hours of direct sunlight daily, but they can benefit from some afternoon shade during the hot summer months.

 Q: How often should I water raspberry plants?